gpaschke/transc/README.md

 - handling large files by split the requests

 ## Thanks
-Thank you deepl team for offering such an awesome service!
+Thank you deepL for offering such an awesome service!